-Apple crisps are incredibly comforting and a seasonal treat for our beautiful Okanagan Autumns, apple crisp is one of the easiest desserts you can make and I'm using real foods so it is healthy.
-I like to make a few little crisps when I get a bunch of apples, because they freeze well and are a treat that can be pulled out later on if you have unexpected company.
+Apple crisps are incredibly comforting and a seasonal treat for our beautiful Okanagan Autumns, apple crisp is one of the easiest desserts you can make and I'm using real foods in this one, so it's healthy and part of the local food movement!
+I like to make a few crisps when I get a bunch of apples, because they freeze well and are a treat that can be pulled out later on if you have unexpected company.

 It’s SO easy to make!
-I am not even close to a pro-baker, but I’ve made this apple crisp many times and it is always a crowd pleaser.
-(Or, a spouse pleaser!
-OR a self-pleaser!)
-This could also work for a comforting breakfast too due to the low amount of sugar in it (in which you could replace the coconut sugar with raw honey or maple syrup instead) which is nice if you don’t have time for making a big breakfast for your guests.
-(Ahhh, and it works great just for yourself too!)
+I am not even close to a pro-baker, but I’ve made this apple crisp many times and it is always a pleaser.
+This could also work for a comforting breakfast too due to the low amount of sugar in it (in which you could replace the coconut sugar with raw honey or maple syrup instead) which is nice if you don’t have time for making a big breakfast for yourself or guests.

-In case you are sensitive to dairy or a vegan, I’ve given you a substitution below.
+In case you are sensitive to dairy or are vegan, I’ve given you a substitution below.

 Perfectly Simple Apple Crisp

-2 cups organic oats (soak for a couple hours if you want to enhance digestibility of the oats)
+2 cups organic oats (soak for a couple hours + strain the water out, if you want to enhance digestibility of the oats)

-- 6-8 apples, any kind — ambrosia and golden delicious are my favourite, sliced into chunks.
-Get unsprayed apples as often as possible.
+6-8 apples, any kind — ambrosia and golden delicious are my favourite, sliced into chunks.
+Get unsprayed apples whenever possible.

 Topping: Combine all the ingredients into a large bowl.

-Apples contain antioxidants - that helps protect our cells from damage.
-Apples in their whole form (eaten on their own, not as sauce or juice) have blood sugar balancing properties.
-Another great thing about apples is that they can be stored for quite a long time (3-4 months or more, depending on the variety) so when you find your favourite, you can stock up knowing you've got time to get through eating them!
+Apples contain antioxidants that helps protect our cells from damage.
+Apples in their whole form (eaten on their own, not drank in a juice) have blood sugar balancing properties.
+Another great thing about apples is that they can be stored for quite a long time (3-4 months refrigerated or more, depending on the variety) so when you find your favourite, you can stock up knowing you've got time to get through eating them!